 Bloom: Spring into summer.

 Stems: No thorns, branching.
-Roots wherever stem nodes touch ground.
+The vine roots wherever its stem nodes touch ground.
+It must be fastened

-Roots: Spreads by rhizomes.
-Highly invasive in moist ground.
+Roots: This plant spreads by rhizomes and is highly invasive in moist ground.

-Wildlife: Attracts butterflies, bees and, when trellised, hummingbirds.
+Wildlife: It attracts butterflies, bees and, when trellised, hummingbirds.
+The berries attract

 Cultivation and Uses

 USDA hardiness zones: 4-11.

 Heat tolerant: Yes.

 Water once established: Deep soak once or twice a month, but more often when it is in full sun